omdevteam/om/docs_src/documentation_configuration_file.rst

 need to be present in the file at the same time.
 Conversely, custom OnDA monitors might introduce additional groups not described here.
 For each group, a list of the available parameters is provided.
-While some parameters are strictly required and must be explicitely set (again depending on the type of OnDA monitor), others are optional, and OnDA chooses a value for them if they cannot be found in the file.
-In general the default value of an unspecified optional paramerer is considered to be *None*.
+While some parameters are strictly required and must be explicitly set (again depending on the type of OnDA monitor), others are optional, and OnDA chooses a value for them if they cannot be found in the file.
+In general the default value of an unspecified optional parameter is considered to be *None*.

 .. warning::